J-class submarine: Royal Australian Navy

 The heavy expenditure on submarines, poor materiel condition of the fleet, and general cutbacks in naval expenditures in the wake of the war made it clear about this time (mid-1921) that the flotilla would have to be reduced to reserve.
 A plan was drawn up in July by Boyle with three boats remaining in service (J3, J4, and J7) with three laid up in reserve (J1, J2, and J5).
 This plan was authorised in August, and dredging, wharf construction, and reserve crews were performed at Flinders Naval Depot.
 The plan was expected to save between 100,000 and 130,000 pounds per year.

 In early 1922, the operational boats completed exercises at Geelong and J3 and J4 participated in fleet exercises in Hobart.
 On 20 March, the dredging at Flinders was complete and J1, J4, and J5 were steamed around from Geelong and laid up.
 Shortly after, the government informed the RAN that a further 500,000 pound cut to the naval estimates would be made, leaving the Naval Board with no option but to lay up all six boats.
 There were a number of proposals to run on a cadre force at minimal expense with the J7, the boat in the best condition, but these proposals were not taken up.
 All of the boats were progressively de-stored and sold off for disposal.
 Four of the submarines, J1, J2, J4, and J5, were scuttled in Bass Strait, approximately 4 km west-southwest of the entrance to Port Phillip Bay, and are currently popular scuba diving sites.
 The remaining two submarines were scuttled as breakwaters inside Port Phillip Bay, with J3 located near Swan Island in Queenscliff.

-J7 was the last to go; there were more proposals to recommission her for training, and she was routinely used to provide electrical power to the naval depot.
-However, she was eventually disposed of in 1927, and scuttled at the Sandringham Yacht Club in 1930.
+J7 was the last to go; there were more proposals to recommission her for training, and she was routinely used to provide electrical power to the Flinders Naval Depot.
+The decision to scrap the J7 came on the 16/l/1924 even though it was in fairly good condition after just being refitted.
+She was described as the last survivor of an obsolete class.
+She was eventually disposed of in 1929 when she was sold to Morris and Watts Machinery Merchant in October 1929, who after dismantling her sold her to the Ports and Harbors Department Melbourne who sunk her as a breakwater at Sandringham Yacht Club in August 1930.